Applications of weak attraction theory in Out($F_n$): Pingpong argument for exponential growth

 Thus we have the proof of the first conclusion of our proposition. \end{proof}

-The following are the main ingredients that will be used in the to show applications of the main theorem of this paper: \begin{prop} If we assume that $\psi,\phi$ are fully-irreducible, then we do not need the second and third bulleted item in the hypothesis for the ping-pong proposition. \end{prop}
+The following are the main ingredients that will be used in the to show applications of the main theorem of this paper: \begin{proposition} If we assume that $\psi,\phi$ are fully-irreducible, then we do not need the second and third bulleted item in the hypothesis for the ping-pong proposition. \end{proposition}

-\begin{rem} In the case of fully-irreducible, situation is much simpler \begin{enumerate} \item Hypothesis 1 implies hypothesis 2. \item Hypothesis 3 is obvious since the attracting and repelling lamination pairs for fully irreducible elements are unique. \item Hypothesis 4 is needed to prove that the laminations produced from the ping-pong argument are dual.
-We will see a direct proof in the line of Proposition 1.3 \citep{HM-13b} if the elements are fully irreducible, without using hypothesis 3 needed for propostion \ref{pingpong} \end{enumerate}
+\begin{remark} In the case of fully-irreducible, situation is much simpler \begin{enumerate} \item Hypothesis 1 implies hypothesis 2. \item Hypothesis 3 is obvious since the attracting and repelling lamination pairs for fully irreducible elements are unique. \item Hypothesis 4 is needed to prove that the laminations produced from the ping-pong argument are dual.
+We will see a direct proof in the line of Proposition 1.3 \citep{HM-13c} if the elements are fully irreducible, without using hypothesis 3 needed for propostion \ref{pingpong} \end{enumerate}